Master of Library and Information Science, San Jose State University, in progress

 - I was selected as one of 1058 candidates for

-- Wired magazine interviewed us, then published an article about our TextureCam rover camera:
+- Wired magazine interviewed the TextureCam team, then published an article about our TextureCam rover camera:

 - The AGU issued a press release about our TextureCam rover camera:

-- The video for my controversial ICML 2012 talk is now available:
+- The video for my controversial ICML 2012 talk is no longer available (lost in a server crash).

 Machine Learning that Matters (pdf, 6 pages, 234K) and